Are you looking for the ultimate 5 days in London itinerary?

 Quick Tips For Your 5 Days In London

 Please do not have any preconceptions about who can violate you by stealing your possessions.
 Stay vigilant and alert.
-Hope you have more success than we did.

 Remember to always stay hydrated.
 Bring a nondisposable refillable water container and refill it often!